SPIN-UMass/censorlab/website/content/getting_started/_index.md

 ```
 where `censor.py` is the path to a censor program.
 You may also use `-c censor.toml` to use a full configuration file for more options.
 See `censorlab --help` for all options available to CensorLab.

+## Censor Programs
-For example, a censor program that drops all packets past the first 3 looks like this
+An example censor program that drops all packets past the first 3 looks like this
 ```python
 num_packets = 0